-The bill would refer to the district court that has concurrent jurisdiction with the circuit court or courts and/or the probate court or courts.
+Under the bill, the district court would have concurrent jurisdiction with the circuit court or courts and/or the probate court or courts, except as to the matters listed above.

-In addition, under the bill, the provision maintaining the circuit court's exclusive jurisdiction and power to issue, hear, and determine prerogative and remedial writs consistent with Article VI,

-Section 13 would not limit the district court's authority to issue writs specifically authorized in statute or court rule.
+In addition, under the bill, the provision maintaining the circuit court's exclusive jurisdiction and power to issue, hear, and determine prerogative and remedial writs consistent with Article VI, Section 13 would not limit the district court's authority to issue writs specifically authorized in statute or court rule.